BOC Aviation: History

-The history dates back to 1993 when the company was founded as Singapore Aircraft Leasing Enterprise Pte.
-Ltd. (SALE) by Singapore Airlines Limited and Boullioun Aviation Services, Inc., a U.S.-based aircraft operating leasing company.
-In 1995 acquired its first owned aircraft and in 1996 placed the first order with Airbus.
-In 1997, the company's shareholder base was broadened when Temasek Holdings (Private) Limited and Government of Singapore Investment Corporation Private Limited joined the founders as investors.
+In 1993, the company was founded as Singapore Aircraft Leasing Enterprise Pte.
+Ltd. (SALE) by Singapore Airlines and Boullioun Aviation Services, Inc., a U.S.-based aircraft operating leasing company.
+In 1995 acquired its first aircraft and in 1996 placed the first order with Airbus.
+In 1997, Temasek Holdings and Government of Singapore Investment Corporation (GIC) invested into the company.

 In 2000, the company was reported to be the largest customer of the Airbus' single-aisle aircraft in Asia.

-In July 2004, Singapore Aircraft Leasing Enterprise (SALE) underwent a change in its shareholder structure, following the transfer of the 35.5% stake held by Seattle-based Boullioun Aviation Services to the US lessor's parent company WestLB AG of Germany.
-Boullioun was a 100% subsidiary of WestLB from 2001, until 2005 when it was sold to Aviation Capital Group.
-The remaining ownership then of SALE was unchanged, with Singapore Airlines (SIA) holding 35.5%, and Singapore government investment agencies GIC and Temasek Holdings each retaining 14.5%.
+In July 2004, SALE underwent a change in its shareholder structure, following the transfer of the 35.5% stake held by Seattle-based Boullioun Aviation Services to the US lessor's parent company WestLB AG of Germany.
+The remaining ownership then of SALE was unchanged, with Singapore Airlines holding 35.5%, while GIC and Temasek Holdings each retaining 14.5%.

-In December 2006, the company was acquired by, and became a wholly owned subsidiary of, Bank of China.
-At the time, the company was the largest aircraft leasing company in Asia.
-Following the acquisition the company's name was changed to BOC Aviation Pte.
-Ltd. in 2007.

-Bank of China bought the company's shares for US$965million.
-Thus, to reflect the change in ownership, the company was renamed BOC Aviation on 2 July 2007.
+In 2006, SALE was the largest aircraft leasing company in Asia.
+In December, the company was acquired by Bank of China for US$965 million and was named BOC Aviation on 2 July 2007.

 On 12 May 2016, the company was converted to a public company limited by shares and the company's name was changed to BOC Aviation Limited.

 On 1 June 2016, the company was listed on the Main Board of the Stock Exchange of Hong Kong.